Safety is our top priority. Review our policies regarding driver and passenger safety below.

 Lyft reserves sole judgement on what constitutes a "weapon."

-If you witnessed possession of a weapon in a Lyft vehicle, please contact us.
+If you witnessed possession of a weapon in a Lyft vehicle, please let us know by tapping 'Contact Support' below.

 No smoking policy